Environmental Law Clinic

 Since its inception in 1989, the Environmental Law Clinic has given Tulane J.D. students an unparalleled opportunity to engage in faculty-supervised work in the practice of environmental law.

-Group photo of the Tulane Environmental Law Clinic.
+Group photo of Environmental Law Clinic.

 The Clinic has become involved in hundreds of cases and proceedings on behalf of almost 200 different community organizations, ranging from local environmentalists to neighborhood civic and housing organizations to municipal water providers.
 Clinic representation has taken place in state and federal trial and appellate courts, and in local, state, and federal agencies.
 The docket of the clinic is as varied as the environmental problems, involving issues of pollution discharges, wetlands protection, and urban zoning.